rsrdesarrollo/generator-burp-extension/README.md

 ### Message Editor Tab GUI

-Custom tab that will be aded to Burp's Message editor UI (Repeter, Intruder...).
+Custom message editor tab that will be added to Burp's Message editor UI (Repeter, Intruder...).
 Normally is used to provide some kind of custom editor/view functionality in request/response payloads.
 One example is [JSON Beutifier](https://github.com/PortSwigger/json-beautifier) extension.